 The Drill Hall Library holds a vast range of physical and electronic resources to help with your studies.
 Some of these can be found on the shelves and others are available electronically through the internet.

-As well as the main collection, there are some special collections of books, all in the Group Study Zone.
-The law library is here, along with collections of books on health and wellbeing (eg exercise, diet and stress management), popular fiction and the local area.
-These books are available to all library users.
+As well as the main collection, there is a special collection of books called the Lifestyle Collection.
+This includes books on health and wellbeing (eg exercise, diet and stress management) and the local area as well as a collection of popular fiction.
+These books are available to all library users and can be found in the Group Study Zone.

-We also have DVDs (near the fiction), newspapers (near the Archibald Hay Mess), maps (between the Quiet and Silent Study Zones - see the map collection guide for more information) and music CDs (near the books on music) available.
+We also have DVDs (near the fiction), maps (between the Quiet and Silent Zones - see the map collection guide for more information) and music CDs (on racks in the Quiet Zone) available.